zaru/documentation/content/en/metrics/custom_metrics/historical_metrics.md

 {{< /programming-lang-wrapper >}}

-## Historical Metrics Ingestion: Latency
+## Ingestion latency

-Ingesting Historical Metrics will include some ingestion latencies, which depends on the delay associated with the metric timestamp.
+Ingesting Historical Metrics will include some ingestion latencies.
+These latencies can be caused by the delay associated with the metric timestamp.

 | Metric Delayed by:   | Ingestion Latency                     |
 |----------------------|---------------------------------------|